meerkats/toggling/README.md

 - `toggle-class` - Customize the `class` element which is used (default: `ng-toggle--active`)
 - `toggle-active` - Set toggle key active on init (default state is inactive)
 - `toggle-group-always-on` - Ensure that one toggle is always active
+- `toggle-prevent-default` - Prevent the default action of the toggle trigger

 ## To do